-The area covered by the Greater Birmingham & Solihull Local Enterprise Partnership has a population of nearly two million, contains 835,000 jobs and has a GVA of about £34 billion.
+Greater Birmingham & Solihull contains a population of nearly two million, and is home to a million jobs and an economy worth £40 billion.
 It enjoys a concentration of economic drivers second only to London, making its success key to the fortunes of the UK economy as a whole.

 Birmingham and Solihull Metropolitan Core

-Birmingham and Solihull have a population of 1.23 million and contain many of the economic drivers of the conurbation such as the airport in Solihull, Birmingham city centre, four major universities and international meeting places.
+The core area of Birmingham and Solihull has a population of 1.3 million and contains many of the economic drivers of the conurbation such as the airport in Solihull, Birmingham city centre, a number of major universities and international meeting places.

-Comprises the four local authority areas to the north: Cannock Chase, Lichfield, Tamworth and East Staffordshire (based upon Burton and Uttoxeter).
-It has a population of 380,000 with considerable numbers commuting to and from Birmingham.
-The E3I belt – an area some 20-40km outside the urban conurbation – has been identified by academics as an area with significant potential for sustainable, knowledge-based economic growth.
+Southern Staffordshire comprises four local authority areas to the north: Cannock Chase, Lichfield, Tamworth and East Staffordshire (based upon Burton and Uttoxeter).
+It has a population of 390,000 with considerable numbers commuting to and from Birmingham.
+There is an area of some 20–40km outside the urban conurbation, which has been identified as an area with significant potential for sustainable, knowledge-based economic growth.

 (c) 2013 Greater Birmingham & Solihull LEP.
 All rights reserved.
 Company No: 7635395